-Find the the support and resources you need.
+Parents - Welcome!
+Find the support and resources you need.

 Encourage your child to get involved in activities that do not accentuate the disability (horseback riding, swimming, collections, etc.).
 Make sure that your child has many opportunities to do certain things well and in front of different audiences (other kids, grandparents, teachers, etc.).
 The chance to get positive feedback helps to balance some of the frustration your child may feel in school.

-For more Parent Tips, read the article on the Parent Members' Site.
+For more Parent Tips, read the article here.

 Social Skills Tip